What’s Going Around: COVID-19, stomach bug, bronchiolitis

 Penn Medicine Lancaster General Health Physicians Roseville Pediatrics saw COVID-19, strep throat, flu and RSV this week.
 They also saw a bit of an increase in bronchiolitis.
 They treated a lot of fevers and patients with coughing.

-With their COVID-19 cases, they have seen high fevers, as well as ongoing increased prevalence of gastroinestinal symptoms, including belly pain, vomiting, diarrhea.
+With their COVID-19 cases, they have seen high fevers, as well as an ongoing increased prevalence of gastrointestinal symptoms, including belly pain, vomiting, diarrhea.

 Dr. Joan Thode offered the following advice about bronchiolitis: